brenordv/go-whisper/readme.md

+> I ported this tool to Rust.
+You can find it here: https://github.com/brenordv/rusted-toolbox/blob/master/crates/tool-whisper/readme.md

 # Whisper
 This is a super bare-bones secure peer-to-peer chat application.
 That's it.
 Simple as that.
 To use it, someone must wait for connection and somebody else must connect to them.